EiriasValar/FF4FE-Tracker/README.md

 - **Off** means "this is never valuable": that kind of value won't be shown at all, and having this kind of value won't cause a location to be shown.
 This is the initial setting for Untrapped Chests, as almost every location has such chests, so seeing them all adds a lot of clutter.
 - **Default** means "leave it up to the tracker to decide whether or not this is valuable": the value icon will always be shown for locations where it exists, but its existence may or may not be sufficient to cause a location to be shown.

   This is most often noticable with Bosses, which are treated as valuable as long as there's an incomplete boss hunt objective or an `Nkey` D.Mist boss that hasn't been found yet – but boss icons continue to be shown (on locations that appear due to having some other value) even when they're no longer valuable themselves.
-It also comes up with `Odkmatter` or `Ktrap`, which make Untrapped and Trapped chests valuable.
+It also comes up with `Odkmatter` or `Ktrap`, which make Untrapped and Trapped chests valuable (but see the note about **Trapped chests in the Lunar Subterrane** below).

 The final Eye filter can be used to show locations that you've already dismissed.

+### Trapped chests in the Lunar Subterrane

+As of Free Enterprise 4.5.0, there's an exception to `Ktrap` in the Lunar Subterrane, wherein the LST's trapped chests _won't_ contain key items unless one of `Kmoon/unsafe` is also enabled.
+When this situation applies, the tracker will fade out the LST's trapped chest icon, as a reminder that there are no key items to be found.
+It will also not treat the LST trapped chests as valuable by default for the purposes of deciding whether or not to dispay the LST location.

 ## Shops